-Professor Tarnopolsky received her BA with joint honours in Political Science and Philosophy from the University of Toronto in 1994.
-Thereafter, Professor Tarnopolsky obtained her MA and PhD in Political Science from the University of Chicago in 1996 and 2002 respectively.
-While at the University of Chicago, Professor Tarnopolsky was awarded the APSA Leo Strauss Award for Best Doctoral Dissertation in Political Philosophy in 2004.
+Associate Professor Tarnopolsky received her BA with joint honours in Political Science and Philosophy from the University of Toronto in 1994.
+Thereafter, she obtained her MA and PhD in Political Science from the University of Chicago in 1996 and 2002 respectively.
+While at the University of Chicago, she was awarded the APSA Leo Strauss Award for Best Doctoral Dissertation in Political Philosophy in 2004.

-Professor Tarnopolsky’s current research examines Plato’s engagement with the Athenian genres of satyr-play, tragedy, history, comedy and medicine.
+Assoc Prof Tarnopolsky’s current research examines Plato’s engagement with the Athenian genres of satyr-play, tragedy, history, comedy and medicine.
 She is also working on a manuscript that examines the relationship between Plato’s aesthetic theories and his psychological theories.
-Finally, Professor Tarnopolsky is working on an article comparing Plato’s theories of exemplarity and musical education with those of Kongzi and Xunzi.

-Book: Prudes, Perverts, and Tyrants: Plato’s Gorgias and the Politics of Shame (Princeton University Press, 2010).
+Prudes, Perverts and Tyrants: Plato’s Gorgias and the Politics of Shame.
+Princeton University Press, 2010.

 “The Event of Genre: Reading Plato’s Republic through the Lens of Satyr-Play.”
 In Theory and Event 17, March 2014.